TomAston1996/net-scanner/README.md

 # 🤖 NetScanner

 The goal of NetScanner is to create an all-in-one CLI tool for exploring network vulnerabilities.
-The tool will utilise NMAP amongst other libraries to conduct a series of vulnerability tests to help improve Cybersecurity Engineer workflow.
+The tool utilises NMAP along with the National Vulnerability Database (NVD) API to conduct a series of vulnerability tests to help automate Cybersecurity Engineer workflow.

 ![cli](./images/cli.png)

-Functionality will include host discovery, port scanning, os detection, and a software vulnerability assessment.
+Functionality includes host discovery, port scanning, os detection, and a software vulnerability assessment.
 An automated report for the network will be produced as a result.
+See ⚙️ Features section below.

 ## 🧑‍💻 Tech Stack